abbyxxn/starter-hugo-academic2/content/publication/neural-map-for-autonomous-driving/index.md

 ---
-title: Neural Map for Autonomous Driving
+title: Neural Map for Autonomous Driving(CVPR 2023)
 subtitle: A neural representation of HD maps to improve local map inference performance for autonomous driving.
 publication_types: